TalionDev/webdriverbots/README.md

 # webdriverbots
-Bots that I made with selenium webdriver based in UI automation.
+Bots that I made with selenium webdriver based in UI automation (v1.0).

 Whatsapp Web and Discord bots included.